 We’re a long-term investor, and recognise the long-term challenges that climate change can have on our investments, business, our customers and of course the planet.
 To help us respond to these challenges, we’ve developed a climate change framework that outlines our beliefs and commitments that will help us manage climate change related risks and opportunities.

-These are six principles that investors should follow if they want to create a more sustainable global financial system:
+Backed by the United Nations, the PRI are six principles that investors should follow if they want to create a more sustainable global financial system: